All the ways King Charles’ coronation is expected to break from royal protocol

 Prince George will make history in his role

-Earlier this month, Buckingham Palace announced that the King’s grandchild Prince George, the eldest son of Prince William and Kate Middleton, will hold a special role as a Page of Honour during the coronation.
+Buckingham Palace announced last month that the King’s grandchild Prince George, the eldest son of Prince William and Kate Middleton, will hold a special role as a Page of Honour during the coronation.

 The decision to grant the nine-year-old, who is second in line to the throne, the honour of being one of the King’s four pages marks the first time that a future monarch is officially involved in the service, according to People.